 - Empower campers to become responsible for individual control of their health program.

-- Enable youth to meet and share their experiences with other diabetic youth.
+- Enable youth to meet and share their experiences with other youth with diabetes.

-- A safe, healthy and enjoyable camp experience.
+- Provide a safe, healthy and enjoyable camp experience.

 Our 24 hour medical staff of Doctors, CDEs, and at least one Nurse for each cabin, monitor diet and supervise insulin administration and blood sugar testing.
-Medical educational activities assist campers in becoming responsible for their individual health programs.
+Diabetes education activities assist campers in becoming responsible for their individual health programs.